samhamra/service-poller/README.md

 HOW TO RUN:

-1. Run MySQL 5.7
+1. Run MySQL 5.7<br/>
-From project root run:
-docker-compose up
-OR.
+If you have docker and docker-compose installed, run from project root<br/> docker-compose up<br/>

-run your own mysql instance on port 3309 and run server/sql.init, the settings required is stated in docker-compose.yml
+Or run your own mysql with the settings stated in docker-compose.yml

 2. JDK8 and Gradle
 From server/ run: